telosys-tools-bricks/telosys-vscode-extension/README.md

-# Telosys for Visual Studio Code
+# Telosys for Visual Studio Code (NEW!)

-This extension provides syntax coloration and snippets for Telosys main files.
+This extension provides syntax coloration, snippets and icons for Telosys.
+This is the **latest extension** supporting **Telosys ver 4**.
-It supports Telosys version 4 and replaces the other extension.
+It replaces the other extension for version 3.

 ### Features for Telosys models
 - ".entity" files : syntax coloration